Tao Lin: Critical response

-Lin's writing has attracted both negative and positive criticism from various publications.
-Gawker once called him "maybe perhaps the single most irritating person we've ever had to deal with", though he was later "pardoned".
-After reading this criticism, Lin retaliated by completely covering the front door of the Gawker office building with stickers bearing Britney Spears's name.
-Later, Gawker published a piece Lin had written.
 L Magazine wrote, "We've long been deeply irked by Lin's vacuous posturing and 'I know you are but what am I' dorm-room philosophizing".
 Sam Anderson wrote in New York Magazine, "Dismissing Lin, however, ignores the fact that he is deeply smart, funny, and head-over-heels dedicated in exactly the way we like our young artists to be."
-Miranda July has called Lin's work "moving and necessary."

-The Atlantic described Lin as having a "fairly staggering" knack for self-promotion.
-The same article read, "there's something unusual about a writer being so transparent, so ready to tell you every insignificant detail of a seemingly eventful day, so aware of his next novel's word count, yet also remaining so opaque, mysterious, 'inscrutable.'"
-In n+1, critic Frank Guan called Lin "the first great male Asian author of American descent [sic]."
+Miranda July has called Lin's work "moving and necessary".
+In n+1, critic Frank Guan called Lin "the first great male Asian author of American descent [sic]".

-Lin's work has been praised in the UK, including positive reviews from The Guardian and the Times Literary Supplement, which called Lin "a daring, urgent voice for a malfunctioning age", and a 2010 career overview by the London Review of Books.
+Lin's early writing has been criticized as detached and bleak, with NPR calling it "boring and harrowing".
+His work has been praised in the UK, including in The Guardian and the Times Literary Supplement, which called Lin "a daring, urgent voice for a malfunctioning age", and a 2010 career overview by the London Review of Books.

 Since 2013, Lin's work has been associated with the mode of writing called "autofiction", post-postmodernist aesthetics and posthumanist philosophy.
 Fellow autofictioners have praised his work.
-Ben Lerner said, "One thing I like about Tao’s writing is how beside the point for me ‘liking’ it feels—it's a frank depiction of the rhythm of a contemporary consciousness or lack of consciousness and so it has a power that bypasses those questions of taste entirely.
+Ben Lerner said, "One thing I like about Tao's writing is how beside the point for me 'liking' it feels—it's a frank depiction of the rhythm of a contemporary consciousness or lack of consciousness and so it has a power that bypasses those questions of taste entirely.
 Like it or not, it has the force of the real."